-The Northwestern Law Board is dedicated to advancing Northwestern Law to the top tier of American law schools.
+The Northwestern Law Board is dedicated to advancing Northwestern Pritzker School of Law to the top tier of American law schools.
 The Board assists in framing the basic direction of the school and monitors the implementation of strategic plans.
 It supports and advises the dean, the administration, and the faculty in areas including curriculum, faculty, financial support, research, admissions, placement, student life, planning, and resource allocation.
 The Board also acts as an advocate for the Law School in the legal profession, business community, and general public.

 Law Board Membership

 There are three categories of Law Board membership: Active, Life, and Honorary.
-Active members serve renewable three year terms.
+Active members serve renewable three-year terms.

 Law Board Executive Committee

 The Law Board is governed by an eight-member Executive Committee comprised of a Chair and seven at-large Active members.

 The Law Board meets twice annually in Chicago.